robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 ## Coverage
 The server works well with most dedicated ftp clients, and most browsers and file managers.
-These are test results with an arbitratry selected set:
+These are test results with an arbitrary selected set:

 **Linux**